 They also willingly take on other projects in the church as needed or asked to do.

 Hi, I am a lifelong member of the UCC of California.
 I have been a farmer my entire adult life.
 I love being part of this congregation.
 One of the special things about our congregation is being part of the special organizations available.
 I started Sunday School at 3 years old and still learn there today.
 I went to youth fellowship through high school, then joined our Men’s Brotherhood.
 I grew up in High Point, MO.
 My wife Rhonda and my two daughters, Caitlin and Cameron, and I have been church members here for approximately 20 years.
 The Brotherhood is a group of men of all ages.
 We meet on the fourth Monday of each month.
 We start with a devotion, usually a short business meeting, then a program of various sorts, quite often a guest speaker with lots of questions and comments from the members.
 We then take turns serving refreshments and do lots of visiting.
 We love to have new people join us.
 Other activities include Christmas decorating, caroling, a community service project with inmates from the Tipton Correctional Center, and church services at the nursing homes when our church is responsible for services.

-All men of the church are invited and encouraged to be a part of the Brotherhood who meet the fourth Monday evening most months at 7:30 PM.
-Typical meetings include a devotion, hymn singing, informational and inspirational program, closing with fellowship and refreshments.
+All men of the church are invited and encouraged to be a part of the Brotherhood meet on the fourth Monday evening most months at 7:30 PM.
+Typical meetings include a devotion, hymn singing, informational and inspirational program, and closing with fellowship and refreshments.
 They take an offering each month to support their various projects around the church and our community.

-The Brotherhood are involved in a variety of projects and programs throughout the year.
+The Brotherhood is involved in a variety of projects and programs throughout the year.
 These include: